grafana/k6-docs/src/data/markdown/docs/01 guides/03 Test authoring/02 Recording a session/01 Browser recorder.md

 > #### Note
 >
-> It is important to know you **do not need an active paid subscription** to use the browser recorder.
+> **You do not need an active paid subscription to use the browser recorder. **
 >
-> Any user can copy the script from the [k6 Cloud editor](/cloud/creating-and-running-a-test/script-editor) to edit and run the test locally using the `k6 run` command.
+> Any user can copy the script from the [k6 Cloud editor](/cloud/creating-and-running-a-test/script-editor) to edit or run the test locally using the `k6 run` command.
->
-> _This integration has allowed us to benefit from the capabilities of the k6 Cloud web app.
 In the future, we plan to make the extensions operational without having a k6 Cloud account_.

 ### How it works